awsdocs/aws-php-developers-guide/doc_source/getting-started_basic-usage.rst

 --------------------------

 If an error occurs while performing an operation, an exception is thrown.
-For this reason, if you need to handle errors in your code, you should use ``try``/``catch`` blocks around your operations.
+For this reason, if you need to handle errors in your code, use ``try``/``catch`` blocks around your operations.
 The SDK throws service-specific exceptions when an error occurs.